turingschool/front-end-curriculum/lessons/node.md

 5. Code on demand - (i.e. execute JS script tag within HTML document)
 6. Uniform interface - Ability to identify resources and manipulate them based on standard information provided

 RESTful architecture includes sending HTTP methods to a URL to get back information from a request.
 This is the implementation of that 'uniform interface' constraint.
-Here are the primary methods, which are often called CRUD methods (Create, Read, Update, Destroy)
+The primary methods, which are often called CRUD methods (Create, Read, Update, Destroy) are as follows:

 ---
 1. GET - Retrieve information identified by the request